YES. Click here to see nearby hotels and inns recommended by MSU.

 Is tailgating allowed?

 YES.
 You are welcome to tailgate at the Breslin by bringing lawn chairs, picnic lunches, etc. as long as you are not obstructing drive lanes or blocking access and you aren't to take up more than one car spot.
 Please keep in mind that the Eucharistic Procession likely will arrive at the Breslin Center at 11:30 a.m. and the afternoon Assembly Gathering will begin promptly at 1:00 p.m.
+Note: Breslin Center staff prohibits the use of grills in parking lots at this event.

 Is alcohol allowed in the parking lot?